9 minute read

-Have you ever read a glowing review about a product online and wondered if it sounded too good to be true?
-Your skepticism may be valid.
+Have you ever read a glowing review about a product online and thought that it sounded too good to be true?
+Maybe it is.

 Recent research suggests that reviews found on social networks and review sites like Yelp may not be as reliable as people think.
 According to this study, roughly 20% of restaurant reviews (positive and negative) are fake.